 London to Tintagel Castle by car should take around 4 hr 38 min and is about 235miles depending on where you’re based.
 The drive is pretty straight forward via the A303 and A30.

 ⇒ Travel Supermarket has a free and easy fast comparison on car hire.

 Can you get a Train to Tintagel castle?

-Bodmin Parkway is the closest train station to Tintagel Castle and is roughly 15.5 miles away.
-If you are coming from London then you will need to take the train from Paddington to Penzance first.
+Bodmin Parkway is the closest train station to Tintagel Castle, if you are coming from London then you will need to from Paddington to Penzance first.
 Great Western Railway services these lines in Cornwall from London.

 From Bodmin Parkway you then catch a cab or take the public bus and change.
 You take the 75 bus to Wadebridge, then the 584 bus to Camelford before changing onto the 595 bus to the Tintagel Visitor Centre.

 ⇒ Travelling by train to other parts of England, Wales or Scotland?
 How about the Interrail Great Britain Pass, a convenient way of taking a train journey?

 There is no parking on site for visitors to Tintagel Castle, the bridge, or Merlin’s Cave.
 Instead, parking is made available in Tintagel village at various locations, which also offers disabled bays.

 All car parks are pay and display with hourly rates and some with all-day rates available.
 English Heritage does not manage these car parks, so they are not free for members.